tarasglek/age-armored-decrypt/README.md

 This library is a recipe to get [SOPS](https://github.com/getsops/sops)-like (but without nice git diffs) functionality with just [age](https://github.com/FiloSottile/age).

 The encrypted secrets are stored as follows:
-1. Your secrets are encrypted using [age-armored](https://pkg.go.dev/filippo.io/age/armor) format, which naturally outputs text with "-----BEGIN AGE ENCRYPTED FILE-----" markers
+1. Your secrets are encrypted using [age-armored](https://pkg.go.dev/filippo.io/age/armor) format, which looks like text with "-----BEGIN AGE ENCRYPTED FILE-----" markers around base64 encrypted payload.
 2. This age-encrypted output is then stored as a JSON string in a .json file, allowing it to be imported directly in JavaScript/TypeScript using:
 ```js
 import secrets_encrypted from "./secrets.enc.json" with { type: "json" };